 Thread or yarn, in a variety of colours, for wrapping (Thicker threads or wool will be much quicker to wrap, but I like the thin thread look and I’m a firm believer in using what you’ve got rather than always buying more and more supplies).
 You can really go wild here by trying different textures, colours, thicknesses or even adding some metallic yarn.

-Wire, string enough to hold a shape, but easy enough to bend with your hands.
+Wire, strong enough to hold a shape, but easy enough to bend with your hands.

 Cotton, for sewing the layers together